ishakkutlu/Enterprise-Document-Automation-System/README.md

 ## 🛡️ Ethical & Technical Disclaimer

-Originally built for national-scale daily operations at a public institution — tailored for non-technical users.
 This version is a fully anonymized system prepared solely for portfolio presentation, preserving the full functionality, interface design, and automation logic.
 It contains no real data or institution-related content.

 ---